The Hubble tension from the standpoint of quantum cosmology: Quantum potential in a single dominant matter field model

 We can restore specific values of $\gamma$ for different models of matter fields.
 For example, we have $\gamma = \frac{5}{16}$ for dust ($w = 0$), $\gamma = 0$ for radiation ($w = \frac{1}{3}$), $\gamma = - \frac{1}{4}$ for stiff matter ($w = 1$), and so on.
 If $w = - 1$, then $\gamma = 2$ corresponding to the exponentially expanding universe (see Eq.~(\ref{17}).
 Recall that the model of matter with the equation of state $p = w \rho$ is completely identical to the model considered above in this Section, if we put $\alpha = 2/[3 (1 + w)]$.

 It is easy to see that the values $\alpha \ll 1$ can be obtained, if the equation of state parameter $w \gg 1$, which according to Eq.~(\ref{181}) yields $\gamma \gg 1$.
-The models with the large values of the equation of state parameter are known.
-They are considered, for instance, in the context of the Ekpyrosis scenario (see, e.g., \cite{Kh01,Kh02,St19}).
+The models with the large values of the EoS parameter are known.
+They are considered, for instance, in the context of the Ekpyrosis scenario (see, e.g., Refs.~\cite{Kh01,Kh02,St19}).
 However, in our approach, we are dealing with a period of ultra-slow expansion rather than contraction.